astillsjr/61040-portfolio/assignments/concept-design/exercise-3.md

 ## Response

 *PersonalAccessToken* differs from *PasswordAuthentication* because they can be scoped to specific actions or resources, limiting the risk if they are compromised.
-A password grants full access to the account, while a PAT can be limited in scope and can be revoked independently without affecting the user’s entire account.
+A password grants full access to the account, while a personal access token can be limited in scope and can be revoked independently without affecting the user’s entire account.
+I would change the GitHub documentation by providing concrete examples of when to use a personal access token (e.g., automating tasks via the API, performing Git operations on the command line) and contrast this with the user login flow where passwords are still necessary.